wlicb/COMP4021-Project-Group8/README.md

-1. To install necessary pakcages:
+1. To install necessary packages:
 > - Change working directory to the root of this project.
 > - Use the command `npm install` to install.